ADO Pilot Privacy Policy

 10.1 What We Use

-Strictly necessary cookies: We use session cookies to authenticate users and maintain login state.
-These are required for the Service to function.
+Strictly necessary cookies: We use a session cookie to authenticate users and maintain login state.
+This is required for the Service to function.

 What we DON'T use: